pxp-lang/pxp/README.md

 }
 ```

-> Type aliases will only work inside of the file where they are defined.
-There are plans to introduce "use"-able type aliases in the future.
+At this moment in time, type aliases are only resolved inside of the file where they are defined.
+A future version of PXP will allow you to use type aliases defined in other files, scope them to particular classes and more.

+Below is a list of limitations that exist with the current type alias system:
+* They cannot be used in unions or intersection types.
+They must be used on their own as a single type identifier, as shown in the example above.
+There will be cases in the future where this is valid and PXP will warn when an invalid usage occurs.
+* There are no collision checks at the moment.
+Ensure all type aliases have a unique name and do not collide with classes, interfaces or enumerations also present in the current file, including imported ones.
+A future version of PXP will give you a warning about this during transpilation.

 **Range expressions**